stejo74/icon-library/icons/source/AI-Token-Mucher.md

 ## Usage guidance

-Do not use as an official product icon until approved.
+Do not use as an official icon until approved.

 ## Change history